 The newly installed Guardian sculpture was recently unveiled on November 12th, 2018.
 The massive 17-foot-tall, 3,000-pound Guardian Bear rests in front of the Bear River Casino Hotel in Loleta, CA. The bear is dedicated to the memory and honor of Bear River Band tribal elder leaders.
 It allows past elders to watch over their people and visitors to the Eel River Valley.
-The tribe also hosted a ribbon cutting ceremony for the new casino gift shop.
+The tribe also hosted a ribbon-cutting ceremony for the new casino gift shop.

-COST worked closely with John McGinnis, Bear River Casino GM and Tribal Council member, to ensure the bear sculpture closely depicted tribal art work.
+COST worked closely with John McGinnis, Bear River Casino GM and Tribal Council member, to ensure the bear sculpture closely depicted tribal artwork.
 Once the final art was chosen, shop drawings and a 1” = 1’ scale model were developed for project team reviews (for structural and aesthetic purposes).

 Upon approval of the model, the master was sculpted in actual scale by Steve and his sculptors.
-Steve added, “realizing the cultural significance, the connection between the physical movement of our hands and the emotion of the subject matter was really an enjoyable and spiritual experience”.
+Steve added, “Realizing the cultural significance, the connection between the physical movement of our hands and the emotion of the subject matter was really an enjoyable and spiritual experience”.
 Once the master was completed, large sections of the sculpted bear were molded.
 These sections were then cast in FRP while the inner structural framing system was constructed.
-The sections were then attached to the frame and joints were sculpted to a seamless blend.
-After sculpting was completed, the artistic team painted the bear using numerous colors and aging compounds to achieve the end result.
+The sections were then attached to the frame, and joints were sculpted to a seamless blend.
+After the sculpting was completed, the artistic team painted the bear using numerous colors and aging compounds to achieve the end result.

 You can view a complete photo gallery of the unveiling ceremony here.